Frequently Asked Questions

 - Where is the controversy?

-The work EPC does is not controversial.
-We work to preserve wild salmon habitat and culture so communities, jobs and the commerce that depend on this productive renewable resource will continue to flourish, forever.
+EPC works to preserve wild salmon habitat and culture so communities, jobs and the commerce that depend on this productive renewable resource will continue to flourish, forever.
 Protecting wild salmon habitat and the jobs that depend on it sometimes means stopping or changing development projects that would threaten or destroy habitat.
 EPC will challenge laws, policies, and short-sighted development that does raise the ire of status-quo, and business interests based on greed.
 With so much of the world already developed, EPC works to keep one of the last truly wild places truly WILD!